Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Khitchdee is a CAD company.
 ModalWX is a minimalist, in-house IDE for our CAD tool development.
 It is based on Modal, a better GUI paradigm than the common WIMP.
-We have open sourced ModalWX to encourage developers to use Modal instead of WIMP.
+We have open sourced ModalWX to encourage the use of Modal.

 ## What is a Modal GUI?
 ![Less cluttered screens](https://hex-map.khitchdee.net/WIMPvsModal.png?v08-16-2022)